What can you do to make a headline more compelling?

 And as they say, you never get a second chance to make a first impression..

-In this article, I will reveal the 5 secrets to writing compelling and eye-catching headlines.
+In this article, I will reveal the 5 secrets on how to write great headlines.

 Secret #1: Use psychological biases to write successful headlines

 If you’re not grabbing your reader’s attention with a powerful headline, you’re wasting your time and money.

 Your headlines are the gatekeepers to your content.